IDT-ITI/XAI-Video-Summaries/README.md

             /fragment
         val.txt
 ```
-where `val.txt` is a txt file containing the word fragment.
+- The `val.txt` file found [here](), should be placed within the /VIPSeg directory, as shown above.

+Regarding the temporal segmentation of the videos, the utilized fragments in our experiments are available in the [data](https://github.com/IDT-ITI/XAI-Video-Summaries/tree/main/data) folder.
+In case there is a need to re-run shot segmentation using the TransNetV2 method,  please use the code from the [official Github repository](https://github.com/soCzech/TransNetV2) and set-up the necesary environment following the instructions in the aforementioned repository.

-The paths of the TransNetV2 and video K-Net projects, along with their corresponding virtual environments can be set in the [video_segmentation.py](segmentation/video_segmentation.py#L7:L10) and [frame_segmentation.py](segmentation/frame_segmentation.py#L12:L15) files, accordingly.
-Do note that the paths for the projects are given relative to the parent directory of this project, while the paths of the virtual environments are given relative to the root directory of the corresponding project.
+The paths of the Video K-Net and TransNetV2 projects, along with their corresponding virtual environments can be set in the [video_segmentation.py](segmentation/video_segmentation.py#L7:L10) and [frame_segmentation.py](segmentation/frame_segmentation.py#L12:L15) files, accordingly.
+Please note that the paths for the projects are given relatively to the parent directory of this project, while the paths of the virtual environments are given relatively to the root directory of the corresponding project.

-If you want to use the default paths:
+If there is a need to use the default paths:
 - Set the name of the root directory of the projects to *TransNetV2* and *K-Net* and place them in the parent directory of this project.
 - Set the name of the virtual environment of each project to *.venv* and place it inside the root directory of the corresponding project.

-In the end you should end up with the following structure:
+This will result in the following project structure:
 ```Text
 /Parent Directory
     /K-Net